Stuffed Flank Steak Recipe

 Ingredients needed for Stuffed Flank Steak:

-• Flank Steak – I used a 1.75 pound flank steak.
-This serves approximately four people, but I recommend making two of these for men or bigger eaters.
+• Flank Steak – I used a two pound flank steak.
+This serves approximately four people, but I recommend making two of these if serving a group or big eaters.

 • Cheese – Goat cheese is the perfect flavor for stuffing steak.
 One of our favorites for sure!

-• Jarred Peppers – Use about 1/3 cup of roasted red peppers from a jar.
+• Jarred Peppers – Use about 1/2 cup of jarred roasted red peppers.

-• Fresh Veggies – You’ll need to saute some onion, mushrooms, and spinach.
+• Fresh Veggies – You’ll need to sauté some onion, mushrooms, spinach, and garlic.

 • Olive Oil – A bit for sautéing the veggies and a bit more for drizzling over the steak.

-• Seasonings – Kosher salt, and freshly ground black pepper.
-Also seasoned salt for grilling.
+• Seasonings – Kosher salt, freshly ground black pepper, and garlic powder.

 How to make Stuffed Flank Steak: